iamshadmirza/BlogsByShad/blogs/from-nothing-to-hashnode/index.md

 That's what I said.
 I was told to learn React Native in 2 weeks.
 I learned the basics of React Native in about 18 days and started the project.
 I didn't learn JavaScript first and kept learning what's necessary as things came in the React Native roadmap.

 Things are pretty slow if you try to build an android app on a 4GB RAM laptop so it took some time for me to catch up.
 The company didn't have a system that I can work on so I had to use mine.
 And you know what happens when you use your own laptop for work?
-There are no work hour.
-You will have to work after work hour, at nights, on sundays too.
+There is no work hour.
+You will have to work after work hours, at nights, on Sundays too.

 In the meantime, someone introduced me to Udemy and I took a React Native course by [Stephen Grider](https://www.twitter.com/ste_grider).
 I realized that I was doing almost everything wrong and since there was no one to check and guide, I kept doing it till I got this course.
 It was a life savior and Stephen is the best teacher I have seen in my whole life.